wiil4/Games-Portfolio/README.md

 # Games-Portfolio
-This is my portfolio containing all the games I've made
+Greetings!
+This is my portfolio containing all the games I've made as well as some features I have implemented for fun.